camlspotter/plebeia/README.md

 The trie is persisted to a file on disk by appending nodes.
 All nodes take up excatly 256 bit of disk space making it easy to index them.
 Hashes are 448 bit long offering about 111.5 bits of security.

-Leaf data is persisted in an external key-value store with reference counting.
+Leaf data is persisted either in an external key-value store with reference counting or in the same data file as the tree.
 Garbage collection of the trie is implemented with a stop and copy approach.

 #### Hash format

+Note: This is obsolete.
+Check Layout.md for the latest version used in the implementation.

 Let `H(x)== BLAKE2B(x,28)` be a hash function with a 224 bit digest.